getnamo/hydra-ue4/README.md

 When you're ready to ship

- 1. As of UE4.3, your project needs code.
+ 1. As of UE4.5, your project needs code.
 Even if you're using blueprint only, add code to your project and compile (it doesn't need to do anything).
  2. Package your game
- 3. Copy the slimmed-down *Plugins* folder found in *ShippingBuildOnly* into your packaged build *{ProjectName}* folder.
+ 3. Copy only the *Binaries* folder into your packaged build *{ProjectName}* folder.
 E.g. if I packaged a project called *HydraTest* in my packaged directory (typically called *WindowsNoEditor*) find the *HydraTest* folder and place the Plugins folder there.
- 4. Confirm its working by launching your packaged game from the *Binaries* subfolder where you placed your *Plugins* folder.
+ 4. Confirm that it's working by launching your packaged game executable from the *Binaries* subfolder.

 ### Shipping Troubleshoot ###